bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/tutorials1b.md

 We reconsider the example [Temperature model](@ref temperature) by relying on the package `ApproxFun.jl` which allows very precise function approximation.
 This is an interesting example because we have to change the scalar product of [PALC](https://bifurcationkit.github.io/BifurcationKitDocs.jl/dev/PALC/) for the method to work well.

 > This is one example where the state space, the space of solutions to the nonlinear equation, is not a subtype of `AbstractArray`.
-See [Requested methods for Custom State](@ref) for more informations.
+See [Required methods for custom arrays](@ref Required-Methods) for more information.

 ## Code for custom state